ephios-dev/ephios/README.md

 5. Create env file with `cp .env.example .env`
 6. Migrate the database with `python manage.py migrate`
 8. Start the development server with `python manage.py runserver`
-9. Open yout web browser, visit `http://localhost:8000` and log in with the default credentials (user `admin@localhost` and password `admin`)
+9. Open your web browser, visit `http://localhost:8000` and log in with the default credentials (user `admin@localhost` and password `admin`)

-Before commiting, make sure to lint your changes with `black .`.
+Before committing, make sure to lint your changes with `black .`.
 You can also check the [IDE integration](https://github.com/psf/black#editor-integration) or install a pre-commit hook with `pre-commit install` (recommended).
 You also need to to test the code with `python manage.py test`.